Lady Charlotte Leslie1

 Lt.-Gen. Hon.
 Sir Frederick William Stopford was born on 22 February 1854.1 He was the son of James Thomas Stopford, 4th Earl of Courtown and Dora Pennefather.1 He died on 4 May 1929 at age 75, unmarried.1

-He held the office of Page of Honour to HM Queen Victoria between 1866 and 1870.1 He gained the rank of Major in the service of the Grenadier Guards.1 He fought in the Sudan Campaign.1 He fought in the Egypt Campaign.1 He fought in the Boer War.1 He was decorated with the award of the Order of Medjidie of Egypt (5th Class).1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.).1 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.).1 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He held the office of Lieutenant of the Tower of London between 1912 and 1914.1 He fought in the First World War.1 He held the office of Lieutenant of the Tower of London between 1915 and 1917.1
+He held the office of Page of Honour to HM Queen Victoria between 1866 and 1870.1 He gained the rank of Major in the Grenadier Guards.1 He fought in the Sudan Campaign.1 He fought in the Egypt Campaign.1 He fought in the Boer War.1 He was awarded the Order of Medjidie of Egypt 5th Class.1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.)1 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.)1 He was appointed Knight Commander, Order of the Bath (K.C.B.)1 He held the office of Lieutenant of the Tower of London between 1912 and 1914.1 He fought in the First World War.1 He held the office of Lieutenant of the Tower of London between 1915 and 1917.1

 Citations